Course Outline

 Goal:

-To develop your skills in: applying the health risk assessment framework to a specific environmental health hazard; and sourcing, critically evaluating and summarising scientific evidence.
+To develop your skills in applying an environmental health risk assessment framework, and sourcing, critically evaluating and summarising scientific evidence (including epidemiological data) for a specific environmental health hazard

 Format: